-As of June 2016, the firm had outstanding borrowings of \$5.00 billion from Group Inc. under four subordinated loan agreements, which mature in 2017.
-In addition, the firm has a \$20.09 billion revolving subordinated loan agreement with Group Inc., which also matures in 2017.
-As of June 2016, \$13.50 billion was outstanding.
+As of December 2017, the firm had outstanding borrowings of \$5.00 billion from Group Inc. under four subordinated loan agreements, which mature in 2019.
+In addition, the firm has a \$13.60 billion revolving subordinated loan agreement with Group Inc., which also matures in 2019.
+As of December 2017, \$13.50 billion was outstanding.

-Amounts borrowed under these subordinated loan agreements bear interest at a rate of LIBOR plus .75% per annum.
+Amounts borrowed under these subordinated loan agreements bear interest at a rate of the London Interbank Offered Rate plus 0.75% per annum.
 The carrying value of these borrowings approximates fair value.
 While these subordinated loan agreements are carried at amounts that approximate fair value, they are not accounted for at fair value under the fair value option or at fair value in accordance with other U.S. GAAP and therefore are not included in the firm's fair value hierarchy in Notes 6 through 8.
-Had these borrowings been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of June 2016.
+Had these borrowings been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of December 2017.